waxmittmann/devbox/README.md

 ## Todos
 ### Feature-ish todos:
-- copy in my custom zsh profile (probs nicest from a repo itself)
+- copy in my custom zsh profile (repo here: https://github.com/waxmittmann/my-zsh-profile.git)

 ### Implementation-detail-ish todos:
 - definitely want to look at ways to source the stuff locally second time around, a lot of stuff gets deleted that could be reused, all the stuff that runs as part of ansible provisioning I presume